MatijaBas/Premier_league_stats/README.md

 ### Features Left to Implement
 #### More Teams
-It would be nice to make bigger data that include more teams.
+It would be nice to add more data that would include more teams.

 ## Technologies Used